Up early again!!!! Arrgh, are we having a holiday??......

 The Uros reed islands are inhabited by Indians who practice traditional living.

-We got off on one of the islands and spent about 1 hour with a family.
-The man (father) told us how the islands are constructed using the reeds.
+the reeds.
 He then showed us around his patch, saw inside their houses, their outdoor kitchen and were shown some of their handicraft work.

 He then took us for a short ride on a boat, also made of reeds - amazing!